Kolten Wong Player Props: Mariners vs. Padres

 Kolten Wong At The Plate

-- In nine games this season (24.3%), he has scored, including multiple runs twice.
+- In nine games this year (23.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.